Health Net Community Doula Program

 But what about individual responsibility?

-While being born and living in poverty contribute to poor birth outcomes for all ethnicities, this is not the case for African-American women.
-Certainly, an individual’s unhealthy behaviors are a contributor to prematurity, but these factors do not explain persistent disparities in African-American maternal and infant health, which remain significantly worse than Caucasians.
+While being born and living in poverty contribute to poor birth outcomes for all ethnicities, this is not the case for African-American/Black women.
+Certainly, an individual’s unhealthy behaviors are a contributor to prematurity, but these factors do not explain persistent disparities in African-American/Black maternal and infant health, which remain significantly worse than Caucasians.
 Strangely, college-educated African-American/Black women with advanced degrees who earn high incomes and lead healthy lifestyles still have twice the risk of prematurity than White women with less than a high school degree (Collins & David, 2003).

 There is something about being born Black in America that is not good for the health of pregnant women and their infants”.